The Elizabeth Hammond Grant

 About the Grant

-This award was set up in 2016 by the Costume Society following a bequest from the estate of the late Elizabeth Hammond (1926-2011) a founder member of the Society and a former Trustee.
+This grant was set up in 2016 by the Costume Society following a bequest from the estate of the late Elizabeth Hammond (1926-2011) a founder member of the Society and a former Trustee.
 She was a graduate of the Royal College of Art, a teacher, embroiderer, artist and a collector of costume.
 Significant pieces in her collection were conserved and loaned for public display.
-The award is administered by the Association on behalf of the Costume Society.
+The grant is administered by the Association on behalf of the Costume Society.

-The award promotes museum conservation and display of clothing and clothing-related textiles of all periods, styles and places of origin, held in the permanent collections of Accredited museums and those working towards Accreditation in the United Kingdom with an annual gross turnover of about £750,000.
+The grant promotes museum conservation and display of clothing and clothing-related textiles of all periods, styles and places of origin, held in the permanent collections of Accredited museums and those working towards Accreditation in the United Kingdom with an annual gross turnover of about £750,000.
 Preference will be given to museums with dress and associated textile objects of local or national significance but with limited or no in-house conservation resources.

 The grants are intended to assist with the costs of a wide range of textile conservation projects, including preliminary assessments of the conservation required for specific items or groups of material, as well as the labour and materials for conservation work.